 Tim Winton is one of Australia’s most decorated and beloved novelists.
 In this novel the author tells the story of a young man on a journey of self-discovery in one of the harshest climates on Earth.

 THE LITERATURE OF AUSTRALIA

-The Literature of Australia gathers the most distinctive and most significant of the nation’s writing including work from contemporary authors of international renown, including Shirley Hazzard, Peter Carey, David Malouf, Les Murray, Alexis Wright, and Kate Grenville
+The Literature of Australia is a collection of some of the most distinctive and most significant of the nation’s writing.
+It includes work from contemporary authors of international renown, including Shirley Hazzard, Peter Carey, David Malouf, Les Murray, Alexis Wright, and Kate Grenville.

 THE FORTUNES OF RICHARD MAHONEY